Prime (drink): History

+Beginnings and social media hype

 On January 4, 2022, YouTubers KSI and Logan Paul, with collectively more than 40 million YouTube subscribers and millions of followers on other platforms, announced on a live Instagram feed that they had founded a new drinks company known as Prime Hydration.
+Prime Hydration, LLC is affiliated with Congo Brands, co-owned by American businessmen Max Clemons and Trey Steiger.

+On January 6, 2022, Prime Hydration announced the drink would be available in the United States only through DrinkPrime.com.
+In March 2022, Prime announced a distribution deal with Target.
+In June 2022, Prime announced a distribution deal with Asda in the United Kingdom, though it would not commence for a few months.
+The product was launched in June 2022, it was originally shipped from the United States, and was later manufactured by Refresco.
+The initial flavours included Tropical Punch, Orange, Lemon Lime, Blue Raspberry and Grape.

-Their involvement led to a social media hype around the product, which was followed by demand from school-age children, particularly teenage boys.
+The involvement of KSI and Logan Paul led to a social media hype around the product, which was followed by demand from school-age children, particularly teenage boys.

+In May 2022, Prime announced the release of Ice Pop through the Prime website.

 According to the Evening Standard, the surge in demand caused high prices among online resellers, including an eBay listing offering twelve bottles for £400.
 Sky News reported that the release of the drink sparked "chaotic scenes" at Asda and Aldi supermarkets in the United Kingdom.
 A Financial Times article conveyed a London teacher's account of how children who only possessed used Prime bottles, filled with water, were "catapulted to higher status among their peers".

 Mary McCarthy of The Independent, commenting on the way Prime was being marketed through social media, suggested that KSI and Logan Paul had undue influence on the product's main market—young boys—and that "cold, calculating big business" was working with individuals whose attitude towards women was questionable, and whose output was often misogynistic, aimed at boys "waiting to be told what to think".

 Gordon Ramsay reviewed the drink on Heart radio, describing it as "like swallowing perfume", and giving it 0/10.
 Boxer Chris Eubank Jr. also tried the drink saying "It's very sweet, I mean it says it's naturally flavoured.
 It doesn't taste bad, but it's not a natural flavour of drink".